NoyaCode/SupaFlipMan/README.md

 **SupaFlipMan!!** is a **beat'em all** game where you can **flip the board** to reveal a new room! <br>
 This game has been designed to be played with a gamepad.<br><br>
-For this project, I collaborated with a team of five game designers, one sound designer, and two other game programmers.
+For this project, I collaborated with a team of five game designers, one sound designer, and two other game programmers.<br><br>
+The game is available for download on itch.io [itch.io](https://noyacode.itch.io).

 <br />